Josefina Baez: Written

 Dominicanish had a performance life of 10 fruitful years.
-The text has also been translated into Bengali.
+The text has also been translated into Bengali, Hindi, Italian, Portuguese, Russian, Spanish, and Swedish.

 Themes

-Baez's works are related to the communities that she belong, mainly a penta-ocean that she swims up, down and around: her migrant-womanhood-working class-black-heart centric self.
+Báez's works are related to the communities that she belongs, mainly a penta-ocean that she swims up, down and around: her migrant-womanhood-working class-black-heart centric self.
 In her own interpretation: